 Greatness of Ibrahim

-This part of the promise to Ibrahim has definitely happened, as should be obvious even to unbelievers, and this gives us even greater confidence to understand the remaining part of this promise of Allah to Ibrahim.
+This part of the promise to Ibrahim has definitely happened, as should be obvious even to unbelievers.
+This gives us even greater confidence to understand the remaining part of this promise of Allah to Ibrahim.
 Let’s continue to study it.

 How long was this journey to the Promised Land?
 The map here shows his journey.
 He lived originally in Ur (Southern Iraq today) and moved to Haran (Northern Iraq).
 Ibrahim (PBUH) then journeyed to what was called Canaan in his day.
 You can see that this was a long journey.
-He would have traveled on camel, horse or donkey so it would have taken many months.
-Ibrahim left his family, his comfortable life (Mesopotamia at this time was the center of civilization), his security and all that was familiar to travel to a land that was foreign to him.
+He would have travelled on camel, horse or donkey, so it would have taken many months.
+Ibrahim left his family and his comfortable life (Mesopotamia at this time was the centre of civilization).
+He also left his security and all that was familiar to travel to a land that was foreign to him.
 And this, the Taurat tells us, when he was 75 years old!